 One benefit of Vistaril compared with many types of anxiety medications like SSRI is the side effect profile seems relatively mild.
 The FDA label for the medication even notes that side effects reported with use of Vistaril are “usually mild and transitory in nature.”

-Vistaril’s label contains no “black box” warning, which is the most severe warning required by the FDA, and which is quite common in anxiety medications.
+Vistaril’s label contains no “black box” warning, which is the most severe warning required by the FDA, and which is quite common for anxiety medications.
 Our recent review of another anxiety medication called venlafaxine highlighted how that medication carried a black box warning indicating it may increase suicide risk.

 Overall it seems as though Vistaril’s side effect profile is much less concerning in comparison with other popular anxiolytic (anti-anxiety) prescription drugs.